Sebastian Heilmann: Reception

-Criticism and Controversies
+Writing with Elizabeth Perry, Heilmann contends that policy-making in China is influenced by the Chinese Communist Revolution, resulting in a policy approach that combined centralized leadership with intense mass mobilization, and that this mode of governance is defined by continuous experimentation and improvisation.
+Heilmann writes that the state's "unusual adaptive capacity" in economic matters is attributable to an "institutional structure that ... enables it to try out alternative approaches to overcome long-standing impediments to economic development, tackle newly emerging challenges, and grasp opportunities when they open up."

 Heilmann’s theses have not remained uncontested.
 Critics warn against portraying China’s policy approaches as exceptional or unique.
 Local policy experiments are not limited to China but are also common in Western political systems – the difference lies more in implementation than in a singular concept.
 Beyond these debates, Heilmann has also faced political criticism.
 Chinese state media in particular reacted sensitively to his commentaries and studies on Chinese industrial policy.
 His 2015 thesis that under General Secretary of the Chinese Communist Party Xi Jinping there was a “reverse thrust” and departure from the reform and opening course – with “serious consequences for the economic and social exchanges of Western countries with China” – was hotly debated and criticized in German foreign policy and business circles.

 During his tenure as founding director of the Mercator Institute for China Studies (MERICS), a study on the Chinese industrial and innovation program "Made in China 2025" received sharp criticism from Chinese state-affiliated media.
 The study explicitly warned that the Chinese plans posed an immediate threat to German and European industrial bases.
 The Global Times subsequently accused MERICS of biased research and called its researchers "misguided academics".